-Internal integrations are built for your workspace, by your team, using our APIs.
-They allow you to connect Slack with the tools, data sources, and workflows that make your business run smoothly.
+Internal integrations are built for your workspace by your team using our APIs.
+They allow you to connect Slack to the tools, data sources and workflows that make your business run smoothly.

-Turn notifications into action: route notifications to a channel so the right people are aware and working together towards a solution.
+Turn notifications into actions: Route notifications to a channel so the right people are aware and working together towards a solution.

 Internal integrations for your workspace